bielpatricio/pizza.shop/README.md

 # 💡About The Project

 Learning more about consuming api with react-helmet-async, @tanstack/react-query.
+And how do unit tests with vite and tests e2e with playwright.

 # 📱 Running locally